Human rights abuses of the Marcos dictatorship

+Political detention

+The implementation of Martial Law in September 1972 began with a wave of arrests, targeting anyone who opposed Marcos.
+This included students, opposition politicians, journalists, academics, and even religious workers, aside from known activists.
+Those who were captured were referred to as "political detainees," rather than "political prisoners," with the technical definitions of the former being vague enough that the Marcos administration could continue to hold them in detention without having to be charged.

 Warrantless arrests

 Victims were raided and arrested in their own homes without warrants, and illegally detained without charges or clear information about the status of their case.
 Arrest, Search and Seizure Orders (ASSO) did not undergo its usual bureaucratic process and at times were merely lists of people to be arrested.
 Because of the lack of prior investigation, military men could insert names in the list of people to be arrested.